awesomeandrey/minlopro-dx/CODECONVENTIONS.md

 4. **Constants**:
     - Use uppercase with underscores (e.g., `MAX_LIMIT`).

+#### Prefix Your Booleans

+• IS for simple states

+- ❌ active
+- ✅ isActive

+HAS for ownership

+- ❌ subscription
+- ✅ hasSubscription

+• SHOULD for expected behavior

+- ❌ retry
+- ✅ shouldRetry

+• CAN for capabilities

+- ❌ edit
+- ✅ canEdit

+Your IF statements should read like plain English.
+Write code for humans to read, not just for machines to execute.

 #### Critical Coding Standards

 1. Use **PascalCase** for class names and **camelCase** for method and variable names.